israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 If there is an expression preceding the template literal (`tag` here),  the template string is called "tagged template literal".

+In that case, the tag expression (usually a function) gets called with the processed template literal, which you can then manipulate before outputting.

 ### Comments
 JavaScript has two kinds of comments: single-line comments and multiline comments.